RyamSousa/RyamSousa/README.md

 My name is Ryam Sousa.

 I graduated in the area of Computer Technician and currently studying the Information Technology course.
-I am junior developer at VILT.
+I'm a developer at VILT.

   ##